Marine Life Talk at NOC in Southampton

 6 April 2017 – The Undulate Ray Project – Speakers: Martin and Sheilah Openshaw

-These talks are held on the first Thursday of each month at 7pm in the Henry Charnock Lecture Theatre, National Oceanography Centre.
+Marine Life Talks are held on the first Thursday of each month at 7pm in the Henry Charnock Lecture Theatre, National Oceanography Centre.
 Please sign in outside the lecture theatre on level four.